Turkey's inflation rate slows sharply to 64.3% - ExBulletin

-Istanbul (AFP) Turkey’s annual inflation fell further in December from a two-decade high, official data showed on Tuesday, helping President Recep Tayyip Erdogan’s chances in elections scheduled for June.
+Turkey’s annual inflation rate slowed for a second month in December after hitting a two-decade high, official data showed on Tuesday, helping President Recep Tayyip Erdogan’s chances in the June elections.

 Consumer prices rose 64.3% in December from levels they stood at a year earlier, the national statistics agency said, compared with an 84.4% year-on-year increase in November.

-Analysts attribute the sharp slowdown to what is known as the base effect, which makes year-over-year price increases appear weaker compared to the extremely high rates 12 months earlier.
+Analysts attribute the sharp slowdown to something called the base effect, which makes year-over-year price increases appear weaker from extremely high levels 12 months earlier.

 The latest reading is still higher than in any other emerging market except Argentina.